CuGBabyBeaR/Interview-questions/README.md

    Calculate the equilibrium point of a 2D array

  - **palindrome**
-   Is this string is palindrome?
+   Is this string a palindrome?